black-mirror-1/eks-finhack-workshops/content/050_ec2_spot_instances/060_deploy/deploy.md

 To deploy the application we just need to run:
 ```
-kubectl create namespace mcp-spot-static
+kubectl create namespace mcp-spot-svc
-kubectl apply -f ~/environment/mcp-spot-static-service.yml
+kubectl apply -f ~/environment/mcp-spot-svc.yml
 ```
 This should prompt:
 ```
+service/mcp-spot-svc created
-service/monte-carlo-pi-service created
+deployment.apps/mcp-spot-svc created
-deployment.apps/monte-carlo-pi-service created
+ingress.networking.k8s.io/mcp-spot-svc-ingress created
 ```

 ### Challenge: Checking the deployment

 Before we test our application, we should check our replicas are running on the right nodes.

-Your next task is to confirm the replicas of the **monte-carlo-pi-service** are running in the right nodes.
+Your next task is to confirm the replicas of the **mcp-spot-sv** are running in the right nodes.
 You can use [Kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#viewing-finding-resources) as a reference.

 {{%expand "Show me a hint for implementing this." %}}

 Use the get node selector to confirm the nodes.
 ```
 nodes=$(kubectl get nodes --selector=intent=apps | tail -n +2 |  awk '{print $1}')
-for node in $nodes; do echo $node; kubectl describe nodes $node | grep "monte-carlo-pi-service"; done
+for node in $nodes; do echo $node; kubectl describe nodes $node | grep "mcp-spot-sv"; done
 ```
 {{% /expand %}}